Opinion: Fostering a Smart Dialogue About Post-Sandy Recovery

 Blue Acres compensates landowners, redirects development to sustainable areas, and provides vital open space that acts as a catch basin for future floods, redirecting waters from harmful impacts.
 Targeted land purchases with Blue Acres funding should be a part of every shore community’s rebuilding strategy.

-Another experienced expert weighing in is a former manager of the
+Another experienced expert weighing in is a former manager of the, now currently director of the , Barbara Walsh.

 Barbara reminds us that the Jersey Shore is home to thousands of working families, and the acute need for affordable housing cannot be sacrificed in rebuilding.
 Individual family homes and our collective community character are at stake.
 Barbara is galvanizing local activists -- together with policy professionals -- to promote a “no net loss” affordable housing standard for assessing post-Sandy municipal housing patterns and reconstruction.